 Fire Specialists Section (FSS) details provide fire managers an opportunity to develop their employees with quality fire and aviation training and experience.

-The FSS solicite for candidates for a twelve-week detail from typically the third week of April through Mid July.
+The FSS solicits for candidates for a twelve-week detail from typically the third week of April through mid-July.

 The FSS, provides a primary pool of personnel experienced in fire suppression, prescribed fire and aviation management operations for use in Alaska and the Lower 48.
 During the twelve-week detail to the FSS, a typical candidate will receive two weeks of FSS Training before they are made available for assignments.
 FSS Training is an intensive two-week course covering a variety of subjects that are applied in sand table exercises and simulations.